Umajin/sample-native-library/README.md

 - `myLibrary.dll` on Windows
 - `libMyLibrary.dylib` on MacOS.
 Note the expected `lib` prefix for MacOS.
 - `myLibrary.framework/dylib` on iOS.
 Note, no "lib" prefix and no extension.
-- `libMyLibrary.so` on Android (future release).
+- `libMyLibrary.so`, embedded inside any .aar file, on Android.
 Be aware that CMake target library name does not include the "lib" prefix or ".so" extension but that the resulting binary has both.

 ## Output to Published Apps ##